-- The Edit in ArcMap tool is available from the Scenario comparison tasks en u or by rightclicking on a map.
+- The Edit in ArcMap tool is available from the Scenario comparison tasks menu or by right-clicking on a map.
 This tool allows you to activate a scenario and begin editing it in ArcMap.
 This will close the Scenario Comparison window and start an ArcMap edit session. - The Compare Scenarios button on the Scenario 360 toolbar or Compare Scenarios on the 360 Analysis tab options work as toggle buttons.
 Click either one to turn the Scenario Comparison window on or off.